 - Core the tomatoes, cut them into 3/8-inch thick slices and set aside.

-- Whisk the egg and buttermilk together in a shallow dish (a pie plate works well) and set it next to the flour mixture.
+- Whisk the egg and milk together in a shallow dish (a pie plate works well) until completely blended.

-- Coat the tomato slices in the cornmeal mixture, pressing gently to get a solid, even coating.
-Add them to the pan in a single layer and fry until the coating is crisp and golden and the tomatoes are tender, 1-1/2 to 2-1/2 minutes per side.
+- Add the tomatoes to the pan in a single layer and fry until the coating is crisp and golden and the tomatoes are tender, 1-1/2 to 2-1/2 minutes per side.

-- Transfer cooked tomatoes to a paper towel-lined plate, sprinkle lightly with salt and repeat the process with the remaining tomatoes.
+- Transfer cooked tomatoes to a paper towel-lined plate, sprinkle lightly with salt, and repeat the process with the remaining slices (see notes).

 - Once the tomatoes have been blotted on paper towels, you can place them on a foil-lined baking sheet in a single layer and transfer to a 200°F oven to keep warm.